mybonk/mybonk-wiki/README.md

 # Forewords
 Welcome in our rabbit hole.
 You arrived here for a reason.
 Read this document from the beginning to the end once, then read it again before you get your hands dirty.

-We took a great attention editing this document with reference links to make it as straightforward and easy to follow as possible
+We [collaboratively] take great pride and care editing this documentation so it remains clear and concise, often it references external links.
+Explore them when instructed to, this will make the process as straightforward and pleasant as can be.

-You can contribute to the documentation if you have a GitHub account (if not why not create one): Just fork the project on your machine or simply correct little typos using GitHub's built-in edit built-in capabilities.
+You too can contribute to this documentation on GitHub.

+Enjoy the ride, no stress.

 # Terminology
 - **MYBONK core**: Tailor-made full-node software stack for MYBONK console (although it can run on pretty much any hardware if you are ready to tune and hack a little bit).
 MYBONK core is based on nix-bitcoin itself based on nixOS.